not-vinayakverma71/impulse/README.md

 impulse
 ```

+***

 ## 🔑 API Keys

-API keys are pre-configured and included in the package.
+API keys are pre-configured and included in the package with rate limits.
 The editor will work immediately with AI features enabled.

 If you need to use your own API keys:
 1. Edit the `.env` file in the package directory